 WILL THESE BOOKS EVER BE IN PRINT?

-ARE YOU LEAVING YOUR MARVEL BOOKS?
+ARE YOU LEAVING BIG TWO BOOKS?

 WHY DO THIS ON SUBSTACK?

-I talk about this a little bit in the announcement post, but the simple fact is that they’re offering something nobody else in comics is – the ability for creators to control and own what they create and enough funding to actually make those projects.
+I talk about this a little bit in the OG announcement post, but the simple fact is that they’re offering something nobody else in comics is – the ability for creators to control and own what they create and enough funding to actually make those projects.
 I have been trying for years to get the time or funding or both to make some creator-owned comics work again – this is the first time it’s been possible and that’s thanks to Substack.

 I HAVE ISSUES WITH SUBSTACK, I DON’T WANT TO SUPPORT IT, WHAT DO YOU HAVE TO SAY ABOUT THAT?